 Mortgage lenders, therefore, may still want to see this information when reviewing an application.

 For example, Fannie Mae, a government-sponsored organization that buys mortgages from mortgage lenders, requires its approved lenders (the mortgage lenders that you may work with) to follow its selling guide.

-The Selling Guide specifies that borrowers must pay off delinquent credit, including judgments and tax liens, at or before closing.
+The Selling Guide specifies that borrowers must pay off delinquent credit, including judgements and tax liens, at or before closing.

 How will mortgage lenders find out?
-LexisNexis now offers a LexisNexis RiskView Liens & Judgments Report, which was created specifically to fill in the tax lien and judgment information for lenders.
+LexisNexis now offers a LexisNexis RiskView Liens & Judgements Report, which was created specifically to fill in the tax lien and judgement information for lenders.